 - transcripts from your graduate institution (unofficial transcripts are acceptable);

 - if you have not yet received your PhD, a letter from a member of your department attesting to your good progress in your PhD program and anticipated timely graduation;

 - state certification preferences (please specify the state in which you would like to become a certified teacher).

-Applications for membership are accepted on a rolling basis; APPLICATIONS FOR THE FIRST ROUND OF FELLOWSHIPS ARE NOW CLOSED.
+ALL APPLICATIONS ARE CURRENTLY CLOSED.
 For more information on the Quintilian Society’s mission, you can read this article by Francis R. Hittinger in our online journal, In Medias Res.